 In many packaging, the nutrients are divided into two or more colour codes, they are fairly a subtle hint with regards to their importance in the body.
 For eg, the nutrients that need to be consumed in limit are: fats, cholesterol and sodium.
 While the ones that are required by the body are dietary fibre, vitamin A, vitamin C, vitamin B12, vitamin B6, calcium, iron, magnesium, potassium, carbohydrate, sugar, protein, etc.

-What Nutrition Labels do not contain?
+What Nutrition Labels do

 - Chances of allergy (few labels do have this detail)